 It has been said often enough (at least more than three times) that the Snark hunting party consists of ten members.
 All Snark readers had and have been given the choice to believe that, so why not.
 I have a choice too and decided that there only are nine members.
-I can do that because line #10 of Carroll’s problem either introduces a new Snark hunter, or it describes the Snark hunter who has been introduced in line #9.
+I can do that because line #10 of Carroll’s poem either introduces a new Snark hunter, or it describes the Snark hunter who has been introduced in line #9.
 Here we have a clear ambiguity.
-Therefore we can choose what we like.
+Therefore we can choose what we like to choose.

 I have always wondered if Carroll was using “Boots” as a portmanteau of “Bonnets and Hoods,” and if he using “Boots” to MEAN the Maker of Bonnets and Hoods.
 You will note that no Boots ever appears in any picture, but the maker of Bonnets does.
 Also, “Maker of Bonnets” doesn’t really begin with B.